parasytezz/tp/docs/DeveloperGuide.md

 - Code adapted from [AddressBook-Level3](https://github.com/se-edu/addressbook-level3).
 - Gradle - used for build automation
 - ChatGPT - codes from GPT has been commented in the code base

-## Setting up, getting started
-1. Java 17 is required for PlanPal to function properly, please make sure your device has Java 17 installed.
-If not, you may download it [here]().
-If you need further assistance installing Java 17, you may refer to the [Installation Guide.]()
-2. Once you have ascertained that your device has Java 17 installed, you may download the `.jar file` [here](). insert SS of release page

-Click on `PlanPal.jar` to automatically download the file.
-Place the file in a folder your choice.

 ---